CissiWong/weather-api/README.md

 ### :boom: Success!

 After completing this assignment you should be confortable in using simple API's and know what an API is and what to use it for.
-You should also know how to parse data and use json and how to output the data into a website.
+You should also know how to use Javascript objects in json and how to output the data into a website.

 ---